Automated investigation and response in Microsoft 365 Defender

 - Microsoft 365 Defender

-If your organization is using Microsoft 365 Defender, your security operations team receives an alert whenever a malicious or suspicious artifact is detected.
-Given the seemingly never-ending flow of threats that come in, security teams often face challenges in addressing the high volume of alerts.
-Fortunately, Microsoft 365 Defender includes automated investigation and remediation (AIR) capabilities that can help your security operations team address threats more efficiently and effectively.
+If your organization is using Microsoft 365 Defender, your security operations team receives an alert within the Microsoft 365 security center whenever a malicious or suspicious activity or artifact is detected.
+Given the seemingly never-ending flow of threats that can come in, security teams often face the challenge of addressing the high volume of alerts.
+Fortunately, Microsoft 365 Defender includes automated investigation and response (AIR) capabilities that can help your security operations team address threats more efficiently and effectively.

 This article provides an overview of AIR and includes links to next steps and additional resources.